jsal13/blog/posts/elasticsearch-tutorial-01.md

 What am I going to learn?
 According to the tutorial:

-- How to perform full-text keyword searches on a dataset, optionally with filters
+> - How to perform full-text keyword searches on a dataset, optionally with filters,
-- How to generate, store and search dense vector embeddings using a Machine Learning model
+> - How to generate, store and search dense vector embeddings using a Machine Learning model,
-- How to use the ELSER model to generate and search sparse vectors
+> - How to use the ELSER model to generate and search sparse vectors,
-- How to combine search results from the methods listed above using Elastic's Reciprocal Rank Fusion (RRF) algorithm
+> - How to combine search results from the methods listed above using Elastic's Reciprocal Rank Fusion (RRF) algorithm,

 Huh, neat.
 Full-text keyword searches is what I generally think of when I see Elastisearch, and I know very little about dense vector embeddings right now &mdash; let alone how I'd generate, store, and search them!
 I have zero familiarity with the ELSER model but I'm guessing that the "ELS" is for "Elastic Search".
 The RRF algorithm sounds vaguely like the page-rank algorithm but I'll see when I get to it.